Pelekh

-Pelekh (פֶּלֶךְ, lit.
-Spindle) is a kibbutz in northern Israel.
-Located in the Lower Galilee near Karmiel, it falls under the jurisdiction of Misgav Regional Council.
+Pelekh (פֶּלֶךְ) is a kibbutz in northern Israel.
+Located in the western Galilee near Karmiel, it falls under the jurisdiction of Misgav Regional Council.

 History

 The village was founded in 1982 by a gar'in of Hashomer Hatzair members.
 It takes its name from a verse in the Book of Proverbs (31:19) together with the nearby kibbutz Kishorit, whose name appears the same sentence.

 In its early years, the core families, immigrants from the former USSR, ran a chicken coop, cow shed and kiwi plantation.